 It is almost impossible to visit Vietnam without a visit or two (or a hundred!) to the famed Vietnamese “Coffee Houses”.
 Indeed, as the Vietnamese are a very sociable and close knit people, these ubiquitous and varied businesses have become an important meeting place high in both the social and business calendars.
-Coffee House can be a misnomer as most will server a variety of different drinks and snakcs besides just coffee.
+Coffee house can sometimes be a misnomer as most will serve a variety of different drinks and snacks besides a wide selection of coffee.

-The main criteria is the quality of the beverage but just as often the setting will be equally important.
-The decor and location will often determine the type of customers they are catering to and you can try a different coffee house every day of the year and still be amazed at the variety of offerings – from rustic workmen type cafes, to bohemian outbursts, to book clubs to immaculate steel and glass megaliths to the industrial age.
+The main criteria is not only the quality of the beverage but just as often the setting will be equally important.
+The decor and location often determine the type of customers cafes cater to, and you could visit a different coffee house every day of the year and still be amazed by the variety of offerings – from rustic workmen-type cafes to bohemian outbursts, book clubs, immaculate steel and glass megaliths, and industrial-age styles.

 A Robust Coffee

 Vietnam is one of the world’s premium suppliers of the Robustus coffee bean.
-Compared to Arabica, Robustus coffee is stronger in caffine and taste, which will be evident when you get that first startling taste of a full flavored, caffeine drenched caphe sua da.
-It also should be mentioned that, no doubt due to the generally hot and humid climate, Vietnamese will most often prefer their coffee iced (da) rather than hot (nom).
+Compared to Arabica, Robustus coffee is stronger in caffeine and taste, which becomes evident when you get that first startling taste of a full flavored, caffeine drenched caphe sua da.
+It’s worth mentioning that, no doubt due to the generally hot and humid climate, Vietnamese people usually prefer their drinks iced (da) rather than hot (nong).

 Variations

 Besides an assortment of coffee in a myriad of flavors, most cafes do a healthy side business in fresh fruit juices and smoothies and a wide selection of teas (Vietnamese were traditionally big tea drinkers – but that is another story).
-Most will also have a variety of snacks, biscuits, breads and cakes to go with your beverage, some will even provide a full meal service to boot.
+Most will also have a variety of snacks, biscuits, breads and cakes to go with your beverage.
+Some will even provide a full meal service to boot but this is rare – there seems a strong demarcation between a cafe and a restaurant (nhà hàng).

 Some Coffee Houses double as a bespoke offices – with free WiFi, power points and profuse tables and seating.
-As many young Vietnamese live in apartments and small dwellings, the coffee house is often seen as a more social and more comfortable office or study away from home – all with the benefit of on tap snacks, coffee and drinks!
+As many young Vietnamese live in apartments and small dwellings, they often see the coffee house as a more social and comfortable place to work or study away from home.
+Plus the convenience of on tap snacks, coffee and drinks!

 We hope you are starting to see why Vietnam’s coffee houses have such a large and enthusiastic following.
 Besides the major players like Highland Coffee, Trung Nguyen Legend, Phuc Long, Cong and so on, there are a huge variety to suit every taste, budget and sensibility.